renatalantos/booking-system/README.md

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to sign up for a user account to access restricted content.
         4. As a First Time Visitor, I want to create a table booking, view booking details, and learn what changes I can make on created bookings.
+        5. As a First Time Visitor, I want to sign out of my user account at the end of the session to keep my account related details safe.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to sign into my user account and sign out at the end of the session.
+        1. As a Returning Visitor, I want to sign into my user account.
-        2. As a Returning Visitor, I want to create a table booking, view booking my current and previous booking details, edit them or delete them.
+        2. As a Returning Visitor, I want to create a table booking, view my current and previous booking details, and alternatively edit them or delete them.
         3. As a Returning Visitor, I want to sign out of my account at the end of the session to keep my account safe.
-        4. As a Returning visitor I want to leave feedback on the restaurant services.
+        4. As a Returning visitor I want to like on the restaurant services.
+        5. As a Returning visitor I want to send messages and queries to the site owner.

 ## Layout
 -   ### Design